etlumac/etlumac/README.md

 ### What I actually do

-Outside of work, most of what's in my repos comes from wanting to actually understand how things work rather than just import them.
-So instead of only using PyTorch or scikit-learn, I've rebuilt a fair amount from scratch — SVM through its dual problem, gradient boosting, an LSTM with manual backprop through time, a GAN+VAE hybrid.
-It's slower than just calling `.fit()`, but it means I can actually explain what's happening  in code.

-### Skills, roughly grouped

 **LLM / RAG** — building RAG pipelines end to end: document parsing, chunking, embeddings, vector search (Qdrant, FAISS), prompt engineering, content moderation layers, wiring things up to LLM APIs.

 **Classic ML** — scikit-learn and CatBoost day to day, but I've also implemented linear models, SVM, Random Forest, gradient boosting, EM/GMM, PCA, and recommender systems (SLIM, LFM) from scratch to understand the math underneath.